rnerell/cypress-userguide/_includes/userguide/Storage.markdown

 ## HDFS

-Hadoop Distributed File System (HDFS), the underlying storage support infrastructure of DSCI, follows a write-once-read-many model with emphasis on sequential access.
+Hadoop Distributed File System (HDFS), the underlying storage support infrastructure of the Cypress Cluster, follows a write-once-read-many model with emphasis on sequential access.
 Files may not be modified after they have been created and closed.

 ### HDFS Fault Tolerance